 State – The State Contest is for senior 4-H members only.
 Wharton County can send one photograph in each category.

-Please read carefully over the 2022-2023 Texas 4-H Photography Rules as there have been several changes this year.
+Please read carefully over the 23-24 Texas 4H Photography Rules and Guidelines as there have been several changes this year.
 It is extremely important that you review the descriptions of each category very carefully.
 Do not enter photographs into categories that are duplicates from other categories or ones that do not clearly meet the category description.
 Photographs that do not meet the description of the category will be disqualified.

 Photos focusing on the various animals that have been tamed and made fit for a human environment.
 To be considered domesticated, the animal must have their behavior, life cycle, or physiology systemically altered as a result of being under human control for many generations.